Poojitha-30-g/Portfolio-website-poojitha/README.md

-# To-Do List Web App
-A simple JavaScript-based to-do list application.
+# Portfolio Website - G. Siva Sai Poojitha

+A simple personal portfolio website built using *HTML* and *CSS* to showcase my skills, projects, and personal information.

+---

-## Features:
+## 📄 Overview

+This portfolio website contains:

+- About Me
-- Add tasks
+- Skills
-- Remove tasks by clicking
+- Projects I have built
-- Clean UI design
+- Clean and minimal design

+---

-## Technologies:
+## 🛠 Technologies Used

-- HTML
-- CSS
+- *HTML5*
-- JavaScript
+- *CSS3*

+---

+## 📂 Files in this Repository

+- portfolio.html – Main webpage
+- portfolio.css – Stylesheet for the website
+- README.md – Project description

+---

-## How to Run:
+## 🚀 How to View

+1. Download or clone this repository
-Open index.html in any browser.
+2. Open portfolio.html in any browser

+---

+## ⭐ Purpose

+This project was created to practice front-end development and build a simple personal portfolio page.